-EODM 10 O (Mark One) FORM 10-Q QUARTERLY REPORT I EXCHANGE ACT OF 193 PURSUANT TO SECTION 13 OR 15(d) C F THE SECURITIES S For the quarterly period ended December 3: OR 1, 2016 TRANSITION REPORT I EXCHANGE ACT OF 193 PURSUANT TO SECTION 13 OR 15(d) O F THE SECURITIES S For the transition period from to Commission File Number 000-08822 Cavco Industries, In (Exact name of registrant as specified in its cha IC.
-Delaware e 56-2405642 (State or other juri incorporation or or (I.R.S.
-Employer Identification No.) 1001 North Central Avenue, Suite 800 Phoenix, Arizona 85004 (Address of principal executive offices, including a zip code) 602-256-6263 (Registrant's telephone number, including area code) (Former 1 name, former address and former fiscal year, if char ged since last year) Indicate by check mark whether the registrates 1934 during the preceding 12 months (or filing requirements for the past 90 days. rant (1) has filed all reports required to be filed by Sect for such shorter period that the registrant was required t Yes ⊠ No □ ion 13 or 15(d) of the Secur o file such reports), and (2) ities Exchange Act of has been subject to such Indicate by check mark whether the registrate required to be submitted and posted pursual shorter period that the registrant was requi rant has submitted electronically and posted on its corp ant to Rule 405 of Regulation S-T (§ 232.405 of this ch red to submit and post such files).
-Yes 🗷 No 🗆 orate Web site, if any, every apter) during the preceding Interactive Data File 12 months (or for such Indicate by check mark whether the registre See definitions of "large accelerated filer," rant is a large accelerated filer, an accelerated filer, a not "accelerated filer," and "smaller reporting company" in on-accelerated filer, or a sman Rule 12b-2 of the Exchange all reporting company. ge Act.
-(Check one): Large accelerated filer Accelerated filer × ☐ (Do not check if a smaller reporting company) Smaller reporting company trant is a shell company (as defined in Rule 12b-2 of th of Registrant's Common Stock, \$.01 par value, were ou No 🗷
+FORM 10-Q

+(Mark One)

+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES × EXCHANGE ACT OF 1934

+For the quarterly period ended July 1, 2017

+OR

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES $\Box$ EXCHANGE ACT OF 1934 to

+For the transition period from

+Commission File Number 000-08822

+Cavco Industries, Inc.

+(Exact name of registrant as specified in its charter)

+Delaware

+(State or other jurisdiction of incorporation or organization) 56-2405642

+(I.R.S.
+Employer Identification No.)

+1001 North Central Avenue, Suite 800 Phoenix, Arizona 85004

+(Address of principal executive offices, including zip code)

+(Registrant's telephone number, including area code)

+(Former name, former address and former fiscal year, if changed since last year)

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T ( $\S$ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes 🗵 No

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a small reporting company.
+See definitions of "large accelerated filer," accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+(Check one):

+Large accelerated filer Non-accelerated filer Emerging Growth Company

+(Do not check if a smaller reporting company)

+Accelerated filer

+Smaller reporting company $\Box$

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗷 As of August 4, 2017, 9,019,445 shares of Registrant's Common Stock, \$.01 par value, were outstanding.

-CAVCO INDUSTRIES, INC. FORM 10-Q December 31, 2016
+CAVCO INDUSTRIES, INC. FORM 10-Q July 1, 2017